wiremock/wiremock/docs-v2/_docs/running-standalone.md

 e.g. `--jetty-header-buffer-size 16384`, defaults to 8192K.

 `--async-response-enabled`: Enable asynchronous request processing in Jetty.
-Should be used when responses are sent with a specified delay.
+Recommended when using WireMock for performance testing with delays, as it allows much more efficient use of container threads and therefore higher throughput.
 Defaults to `false`.

-`--async-response-threads`: Set the number of asynchronous response threads.
+`--async-response-threads`: Set the number of asynchronous (background) response threads.
 Effective only with `asynchronousResponseEnabled=true`.
 Defaults to 10.

 `--extensions`: Extension class names e.g.